LiskArchive/lisk-dex-specs/proposals/lip-introduce-dex-sidechain-configuration.md

 ##### Token module

 Let `tokenDistribution` be an object defining the initial distribution of the DEX native token, i.e., a list of addresses and the associated initial balance of DEX native tokens, following `tokenDistributionSchema` defined below.
+The array `tokenDistribution.accounts` must contain an entry for the addresses `ADDRESS_LIQUIDITY_PROVIDER_INCENTIVES` and `ADDRESS_VALIDATOR_INCENTIVES` both with `balance` property equal to `0` so the corresponding accounts are initialized during the processing of the genesis block.
+It further has to be ensured that the addresses in `tokenDistribution.accounts` are unique.

 ```java
 tokenDistributionSchema = {